 - Some … bamboo viscose fiber … is produced in a process that has no water pollution or solid waste disposal problems, and that has only minimal air pollution [but, you have to check this on a case by case basis with the company’s website, individual product, and label]

 There is currently no official organic bamboo certification yet.

 Organic Fibres & Fabrics – Is Organic Cotton The Answer?

-Organic cotton obviously has the main requirements of staying away from GMO seeds, and synthetic pesticides, fertilizers, intensive farming practices and synthetic production chemicals.
+Organic cotton generally involves no GMO seeds, and no use of synthetic pesticides, synthetic fertilizers, no intensive or unsustainable farming practices, and use of naturally derived production chemicals.

-It’s a good initiative, organic cotton and organic cotton certification is not perfect.
+It’s a good initiative, but, organic cotton and organic cotton certification is not perfect.

 - Some organic pesticides can be as harmful as synthetic ones

 - GMOs although controversial, may not be as dangerous, unsafe or bad to use as made out to be

 - Organic farming can be more expensive and labor intensive, less efficient, and less profitable for farmers